rundeck/docs/docs/learning/tutorial/preparing.md

 ## Course Pre-Requisites

 - Running the course using the Welcome Projects provided will require installing Docker.
+[We recommend 3.3+](https://www.docker.com/products/docker-desktop)
 - Basic knowledge of Linux OS administration is expected.

-## Creating Nodes
+## Getting Started - Nodes

 Add a node to a project and test executing a command against it.
 [Creating Nodes](/learning/tutorial/creatingnodes)

-## Commands
+## Getting Started -Commands

 Run commands against the nodes in a project.
 [Commands](/learning/tutorial/commands)

-## Jobs / Activity
+## Getting Started -Jobs / Activity

 Run a job and view it's output in the Activity viewer.
 [Activity](/learning/tutorial/jobs)